 4) cuit (cooked): slightly pinkish in the middle

-5) bien cuit (well done): brown colour in the middle
+5) bien cuit (well done): brown color in the middle

-The waiter will ask you this especially if you choose beef.
-For example, the duck breast is always served rare.
+The waiter will ask you this, especially if you choose beef.
+For example, duck breast is always served rare.

 |French dialogue||English dialogue|